What the latest pop culture phenomenon taught me about the state of content marketing

 That’s a crazy good number, and it makes sense that brands saw that trending search term and decided to create content from it.
 To be clear: it’s a good thing that brands rely upon data to inform and shape their content strategies.
 They should.
 Delving into keyword research and the content landscape can help them determine where they should and should not focus their efforts better, ultimately leading to plenty of traffic or lead surprises.

 At Quietly, we’re all for data.
 We live and die by it—as long as we can interpret and understand it well.
-As long as these observations and insights and actions answers questions.
+As long as these observations, insights, and actions answers questions.
 How does writing this help the brand?
 Does this appeal to our target audience?
 Do we have strong enough creative behind it?

-In the case of the fleeting pop cultural phenomenon content, I don’t think it does many favors for many brands.
+In the case of fleeting pop cultural phenomenon content, I don’t think it does many favors for many brands.
 Too often, I’ve read mediocre content that tries to capitalize on the success of trending pop culture.
 But this does teach me something about the state of content marketing.
-While brands are getting smarter about data, they still need an Editorial Manager’s judgment to shape observations and insights to create content ideas that go beyond the standard data chase and elevate its material or concept.
+While brands are getting smarter about data, they still need an editorial manager’s judgment to shape observations and insights to create content ideas that go beyond the standard data chase .

-So the next time a pop culture phenomenon occurs—i.e. your Deadpool, you Mr. Robot, your latest Marvel Cinematic Universe flick—remember to take the time to create something of value.
+So the next time a pop culture phenomenon occurs—e.g. your Deadpool, your Mr. Robot, your latest Marvel Cinematic Universe flick—remember to take the time to create something of value.
 Something that isn’t disposable or quickly forgotten about until the next pop cultural phenomenon pops up.